 Oh.
 Yeah, we know what this means.

 Your tank, flat-out, has too much nuisance algae.
 When even a non-fish person notices this, you have to finally accept and deal with this.
 Non-fish people are usually at least semi-excited about everything they see in an aquarium, so when they are pointing out something that is affecting the aesthetic, you need to take note of their "subtle hints" and attack the problem head on- and immediately.
-Now, in the blackwater, botanical-style aquarium world, we accept a certain amount of algae and such.
+Now, in the blackwater, botanical-style aquarium world, we accept a certain amount of biofilms, fungal growth, algae and such.

 However, when it begins to look less than "natural" and more "problematic", this is feedback worth listening to, IMHO!
 There are numerous ways to address algae; it's time to literally roll up your sleeves and get to work on identifying and controlling this stuff, once and for all.

 Yeah, you may have noticed that you have a problem fish in there, and chose to "wait and see" how things go before taking action.
 We've all been there.
 And yes, it truly sucks to have to literally tear a tank apart to get out one fish.
 However, this type of behavior is a "life and death" matter for many fishes.
-In addition to simply stressing a single fish, the entire community is under stress...adn stress leads to disease- or worse.
+In addition to simply stressing a single fish, the entire community is under stress...and stress leads to disease- or worse.

 When the non fish person notices "bullying", it's time to take action.
 Where is that net?